Overall visits increased by 50.2% and 78.1% of visitors were new. The average length of a visit grew by 19.7% and encompassed 1.6 pages.

 Where You Live

-Canadian visitors came from 142 cities ranging from Whitehorse to St. John's to Iqualuit.
-Most of you are in Ontario (where I work primarily).
+Canadian visitors came from 123 cities ranging from Whitehorse to St. John's.
+Most of you are in Ontario.
 Here are the top cities:

-American visitors came primarily from New York City, Los Angeles and Chicago.
+American visitors again came primarily from California (San Francisco), New York (NYC) and Texas (Houston).